Policy documents and guidelines

 Policy for employees’ transactions in financial instruments

-This policy applies to Handelsbanken’s accounting function.
-The consolidated accounts are prepared in accordance with IFRS, as adopted by the EU, plus additional standards in accordance with the Swedish Annual Accounts Act for Credit Institutions and Securities Companies, and the regulations and general guidelines issued by the Swedish Financial Supervisory Authority.
+The accounting policy is applied by Handelsbanken’s accounting function.
+The policy states that the consolidated accounts are to be prepared in accordance with IFRS, as adopted by the EU, plus additional standards in accordance with the Swedish Annual Accounts Act for Credit Institutions and Securities Companies, and the regulations and general guidelines issued by the Swedish Financial Supervisory Authority.
 The parent company’s annual report is prepared in accordance with the Swedish Annual Accounts Act for Credit Institutions and Securities Companies, and the regulations and general guidelines issued by the Swedish Financial Supervisory Authority.
-International units must prepare accounts in accordance not only with the Group’s rules, but with the regulations that apply in the country where they are required to maintain accounting records.
+International units must prepare accounts in accordance not only with the Group’s rules, but also with the regulations that apply in the country where they are required to maintain accounting records.

 Policy on measures against financial crime